macciampa/tldr/README.md

 3. Click "Load unpacked" button
 4. Select the directory containing this extension's files
 5. The extension should now appear in your Chrome toolbar
+6. Click the extension icon and go to Settings
+7. Paste your OpenAI API key in the settings page

 ## Usage